niklas/Tirade/USAGE.markdown

 History

-* get rewritten every time you use the Toolbox (...)
+* is being rewritten every time you use the Toolbox (...)
-* keeps track of all the Frames you opened in the Toolbox
+* is keeping track of all the Frames you opened in the Toolbox

 Image

 * a picture, photo or sketch.
-* Accepted formats: JPEG, GIF, PNG
+* accepted formats: JPEG, GIF, PNG
-* will be saved in original dimensions, but can be scaled on demand
+* will be saved in original dimensions, but can be scaled on demand, keeping aspect ratio

 Side Bar